freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 #### Publisher

 A producer is what the **partition** function returns wrapped inside of ZIO, and as we recall the inner type was **A => UIO[Boolean]**.
+The **Boolean** is a way of letting the caller of the producer function know if the submitted work was accepted or not.
+This is our way of implementing back pressure, force the caller to decide what to do if they exceed their limit.

 The standard way of decoupling a producer from a consumer is to put a message onto a queue.
 We'll do exactly that here as well.
 STM provides a queue that can participate in transactions, it's called TQueue.
-We can easily write a function that will publish to a queue if it's not already full.
+We can easily write a function that will publish to a queue if it's not already full, and let us return if the message was published or not.

 {% highlight scala %}